Skip to main content

 What’s the best way to care for bed sheets?

 If you’re making the investment in high-quality bed sheets, you’ll want to take care of them so they last for many years to come.
 Seeley believes this comes from washing them regularly and using well-made products to do so.
 “Strip your mattress and wash your bedding once a week.
 You should wash your bedding (and towels) at 60 degrees [Celsius; 140 degrees Fahrenheit], as this is the recommended temperature for killing germs; however, make sure to check the label of your bedsheets to check that this is possible,” he said.
 “We would also recommend combining this wash with a good detergent to protect your bedding and keep it extra soft.
-This helps to kill off any dust mites that may be in your bedding and prevents them from living in your mattress too.”
+This helps to kill off any dust mites that may be in your bedding and prevents them from living in your mattress, too.”

 According to the Sleep Foundation, there are certain materials that won’t list thread count, including silk, microfiber, flannel, and jersey.
-Of course, “remember that thread count is not an end-all, be-all measurement,” the foundation writes.
+Of course, “remember that thread count is not an end-all, be-all measurement,” the foundation wrote.
 “The quality of the yarns, the manufacturer’s production process, the weave type, and many other factors all contribute to the performance of a set of bed sheets.”

 It’s important to do your homework if you’ve never invested in a good set of sheets before.
 You’ll want to know what type of fabric you like, how you sleep, and what your budget is.
 You’ll also want to know the size and depth of your mattress to ensure that you’re choosing the right size sheets, including whether they need to be wider to account for a deep mattress or one that uses a mattress topper.
 Once you get everything washed and on your bed, the only thing left to do is look forward to a good night’s sleep.